 Whatever the case, it’s going to need to be attached to the guitar neck.
 But what should you use to fasten it, guitar nut glue?

-Guitar nut glue is not necessary because the strings normally hold it in place when they are tuned correctly.
-But it’s suggested that the nut should be glued in place to prevent it from falling off when the strings are removed.
+Guitar nut glue is not necessary.
+This is because the strings normally hold it in place when they are tuned correctly.
+But it’s suggested that the nut should be glued in place.
+This will help prevent it from falling off when the strings are removed.

 This will help make it easier to change string as you won’t also have to try and keep the nut in place.
 In this article, we are going to explore different glue types for your guitar nut and suggest the best type.